Towards a humanely efficient organization

 Merit is an Organizational Psychologist who aims to promote humanely and operationally sustainable, efficient working life.
 Merit has a Master’s degree in Psychology and Industrial Engineering and Management.
 In her work, Merit uses her experience in developing work, working in a growth company, software business and academic research into organizational psychology.

-Petri is an Organizational Psychologist who has the skill to identify situations in which managing people's motivation and emotions is essential for the organization to achieve the ability to serve its customers and perform in an economically viable way.
-Whether it comes to products, services or people’s actions, Petri is an advocate of dynamic, streamlined processes – regardless of whether you are talking about products, services, or the way people work.
+Petri is an Organizational Psychologist who can identify situations in which management of people’s motivation and emotions is necessary in order for the organization to be able to serve its customers and act in a financially profitable manner.
+Petri is an advocate of dynamic, streamlined processes – regardless of whether you are talking about products, services, or the way people work.

 Why choose Terveystalo’s human efficiency services?